Introduction

 Final Thoughts

 Drain systems are a fundamental piece of each local area’s water system.
 Without them, freeing the ground floor of surface water would be challenging.
 It might happen because of a flood from the downpour.
 The drain system can be as drains.
-Although, the downspouts go about as a design’s first line of guard against flood.
-The drain system can conceal deep down the subsurface channels.
+However, the downspouts serve as a design’s first line of guard against flood.
+The drain system can be concealed deep down the subsurface channels.